150 psalms. 150 composers. 12 concerts.

 The Choir of Trinity Wall Street performs music by Beethoven, Rachmaninoff, Charpentier, and more.

 The Choir of Trinity Wall Street performs music from the 12th century to the 21st, including a premiere by David Lang.

 The Choir of Trinity Wall Street performs works spanning Josquin des Prez and Rameau to Britten and Ives.

-The Netherlands Chamber Choir performs works by Tallis, Bach, Purcell, Monteverdi, Michael van der Aa, and more.
+The Netherlands Chamber Choir performs works by Tallis, Bach, Monteverdi, Michael van der Aa, and more.

-Britain’s Tallis Scholars highlight music by Byrd, Haydn, and Schubert, plus a premiere by Nico Muhly.
+Britain’s Tallis Scholars highlight music by Haydn, and Schubert, plus a premiere by Nico Muhly.

-The Norwegian Soloists’ Choir performs psalm settings in Armenian, Russian, Latin, German, and Aramaic.
+The Norwegian Soloists’ Choir performs psalm settings in Armenian, Latin, German, and Aramaic.

-The Netherlands Chamber Choir performs works from the Dutch Renaissance, Romantic Germany, and 20th-century America.
+The Netherlands Chamber Choir performs works from the Dutch Renaissance, Romantic Germany, and England during the First World War.

 The Tallis Scholars perform Carl Nielsen’s setting of Psalm 23 alongside a collection of early music.

 The Norwegian Soloists’ Choir perform works by Palestrina, Brahms, and Arvo Pärt, plus a premiere by Evelin Seppar.